 I use the words “coffee budget” loosely, because coffee may not be your vice.
 But if you have something that you’d like to limit yourself on weekly or monthly, write down your budget daily.
 And don’t just write the budget, write reminders of why you’re limiting your budget.
 For example: saving for London! or reducing caffeine intake for better health.
 It’s one thing to tell yourself that you’re on a restriction, but another to remind yourself about how it’s going to help you achieve your vision.

 Okay, so it’s not that unique because a lot of people use stickers to spice up their planner, but it’s new to me.
 I’m about to make my first sticker purchase just for spicing up my planner.
 I’m so excited to make better use of the monthly calendar view by including stickers that say “date night” and such.
-What a way to make simple plans even more fun.
+It’s such a simple way to make planning more fun.

 No list and Yes list